HishamChamkani/Hisham-Chamkani/README.md

 - 👋 Hi, This is @Hisham Khan
 - 👀 I’m a Front-End Devloper
 - 🌱 I’m Learning Full Stack (MERN) Development
-- 💞️ I’m looking to collaborate on Website & WebApps
+- 💞️ I’m looking to collaborate on Software Development
 - 📫 How to reach me hishamkhan435@gmail.com

 <!---